Disability-adjusted life year: Calculation

 where N = number of deaths due to condition, L = standard life expectancy at age of death.

-Note that life expectancies are not the same at different ages.
-For example, in Paleolithic era, life expectancy at birth was 33 years, but life expectancy at the age of 15 was an additional 39 years (total 54).
+Life expectancies are not the same at different ages.
+For example, in the Paleolithic era, life expectancy at birth was 33 years, but life expectancy at the age of 15 was an additional 39 years (total 54).

 Historically Japanese life expectancy statistics have been used as the standard for measuring premature death, as the Japanese have the longest life expectancies.
 Other approaches have since emerged, include using national life tables for YLL calculations, or using the reference life table derived by the GBD study.

 Age weighting

 The World Health Organization (WHO) used age weighting and time discounting at 3 percent in DALYs prior to 2010 but discontinued using them starting in 2010.

 There are two components to this differential accounting of time: age-weighting and time-discounting.
 Age-weighting is based on the theory of human capital.
 Commonly, years lived as a young adult are valued more highly than years spent as a young child or older adult, as these are years of peak productivity.
 Age-weighting receives considerable criticism for valuing young adults at the expense of children and the old.
 Some criticize, while others rationalize, this as reflecting society's interest in productivity and receiving a return on its investment in raising children.
 This age-weighting system means that somebody disabled at 30 years of age, for ten years, would be measured as having a higher loss of DALYs (a greater burden of disease), than somebody disabled by the same disease or injury at the age of 70 for ten years.

 This age-weighting function is by no means a universal methodology in HALY studies, but is common when using DALYs.
 Cost-effectiveness studies using QALYs, for example, do not discount time at different ages differently.
 This age-weighting function applies only to the calculation of DALYs lost due to disability.
 Years lost to premature death are determined from the age at death and life expectancy.